 When a student completes a course but does not do enough satisfactory work to earn a passing grade, the course remains on the student’s transcript with a grade of NC/NP, and the student earns no credit.
 The course units are counted in the student’s enrollment status, but do not count toward minimum academic progress.

 Students may make arrangements with the instructor to receive an “Incomplete” grade in a course, as long as the instructor permits this and the action is taken by the last class meeting.
 Incomplete courses remain on the student’s transcript with a grade of “I” until the necessary work is done and a grade is submitted.
 ‘I’ grades must be changed to a permanent notation or grade within a maximum of one year.
 Faculty are free to determine the conditions under which the incomplete is made up, including setting a deadline of less than one year.
 When the instructor submits the final grade, the grade on the transcript is changed.
 The units for an incomplete course are counted in the student’s enrollment status, but do not count toward minimum academic progress until a grade is submitted.
 At the end of one year “I” grades are changed to NC or NP by the Office of the Registrar.
+A leave of absence does not stop the clock on the time limit for resolving incompletes.
+Graduate students with extenuating circumstances, that may warrant an exception to academic policy, should discuss the need for an extension to the time limit with their advisor and the course instructor.
+Students may request an extension of the deadline for resolving an incomplete by submitting the Petition to Change Course Enrollment (Graduate Students).

 1.3.5 Withdrawing from a Quarter During the Academic Year